Ricoh SA enters managed document services market

 A significant and growing challenge that companies will face in the future is managing more documents with fewer resources.
 Based on a series of European focus groups, research firm IDC predicts that by 2020 digital information will have grown by a factor of 30 while the number of IT employees to manage it only by a factor of 1,4.
 In those findings IDC estimates that an organisation with 1 000 knowledge workers loses an annual $6 million because employees are searching for, recreating, and reformatting information.

 “The research mirrors what we are seeing in South Africa,” says Barnett.
 “Many businesses are seeing the need for MDS, they can see the benefits to be had, but they simply don't have the time and resources required to get the job done properly and meet their future needs.”

 Ricoh's offering will centre on what it calls its adaptive model, which consists of five phases.
 The first is understanding the customer's environment, their current state.
 Improvement maps the desired state.
 Transformation deals with deployment.
 Govern ensures objectives are met.
 And optimise addresses ongoing improvements.

 The model relies on the three stages of engagement based on consultants with Project Management Institute (PMI) and PRINCE2 project management methodology certifications and based on international best practices.
 Service management is catered to with ITIL and ISO20001-certified people for governance and optimisation.
-The third pillar is organisational change management, paramount to the successful adoption of any new process or function, and based on the Prosci ADKAR model, which relies on creating awareness, desire, and knowledge.
+The third pillar is organisational change management, paramount to the successful adoption of any new process or function which relies on creating awareness, desire, and knowledge.